Akesh/aws-automation-plugins/AWS-CloudWatch-Inventory/README.md

-# AWS CloudWatch Inventory: Logging Permission
+# AWS CloudWatch Inventory | Cost Optimization | Automation

 ## Pre-Requisites
 If you are creating this stack from your local or from EC2 instance, provide necessary permissions on following services to succesfully create stack